Potty Training Your Puppy

 It is also important that everyone in your household understand these guidelines.
 If you have practiced the wrong methods in the past with previous pets, it may be tempting for small children or other family members to inappropriately correct your new puppy during potty training.
 You will want to avoid that from happening.

 In the event that your Goldendoodle puppy does make a mistake, the best thing you can do is to be patient.
 This is a process, and even a puppy who has been trained in our Puppy Training Institute still has the possibility of having accidents in a new environment.
 They will learn what is right as long as you stick with it and don’t get frustrated.

-Do not continue to scold or correct your dog after he has stopped going potty.
-When he stops, quickly take him outdoors so that he will finish in the appropriate area and be praised.
+Do not continue to scold or correct your dog after they have stopped going potty.
+When they stop, quickly take them outdoors so that they will finish in the appropriate area and be praised.
 This immediate action will allow your puppy to associate their praise or reward with the corrected action.
 Never rub your dog’s nose in a mess.
 Your puppy will want to please you, and the best way they know you are pleased is when you praise them.
 They will actively recreate actions they know will please you.
-Rubbing their nose in a mess will in no way help their training, and may actually make them afraid of you and add confusion.
-If they are afraid of you because of a potty accident, they may never eliminate in your presence and try to hide their actions.
+Rubbing their nose in a mess will in no way help their training and may actually make them afraid of you and add confusion.
+If they are afraid of you because of a potty accident, they may never eliminate in your presence and instead try to hide their actions.

 The basic principles of house-training are pretty simple, but a fair amount of patience is required.
 The most challenging part is always keeping an eye on your active dog or puppy.
 If you maintain control, take your dog outdoors frequently, and consistently praise the desirable behavior, soon you should have a house trained canine companion.